WWE News: CM Punk Gives The Final Word On Ever Returning To Wrestling

 Whether or not WWE could offer up a good enough deal for a CM Punk return is another question, but that is an entirely bigger issue.

-CM Punk will always go down as one of the most popular names in professional wrestling and one of the longest WWE Champions ever.
+CM Punk will always go down as one of the most popular names in professional wrestling and one of the longest reigning WWE Champions ever, as the Inquisitr reported.
 He has etched his name in the record books and fans will always remember everything he did in a wrestling ring, but now, he is an MMA fighter and in UFC.
 Anything and everything is possible, but don’t expect him to get out of the octagon and back into a four-sided (or six-sided) wrestling ring anytime soon.